luc-vocab/gc/gc2_specs/BREAKOUT_BOARD.md

 All of the components should expose their pins into through-holes with 0.1" spacing so that we can use these female headers: https://www.adafruit.com/products/598

+Might be good to have properly marked pins along the header to know what we're connecting.
+But this board doesn't need to look pretty.

 Footprints to include
 ---------------------